akashanand93/DeID/README.md

 ### 2. Sentences Extraction from parsed clinical notes
 - There are too many algorithms to perform sentence tokenization from clinical notes.
 We have implemented 3 different algorithmns to extract sentence.
 You can also implement your own sentence tokenization algorithm and put it into algos/sentence_extractor and chnage the code in ETLs that pointing the specific algorithm.
 Don't forget to map your algorithms in basicfactory.py and classmaps.py
-- There are also different ETls for extracting sentences from:
+- There are also different ETLs for extracting sentences from:
     - Clinical notes - with ground annotation present
     - Only clinical notes
 - Update clinicalnotes_to_sentences.yaml file with your clinical notes dataset paths.